Windermere School: Westmorland House

-Browhead

-Browhead houses girl boarders from the ages of eight to 16.
-It comprises the two upper floors of the main school building.
-The girls sleep in dormitories until Year 9 (ages 14/15), after which they transfer to double or single study bedrooms for their two GCSE years.
-Many of the Browhead rooms retain original Victorian features.

 Langdale House

-Langdale houses boy boarders from the ages of eight to 16.
+Langdale houses boy and girl boarders from the ages of eight to 16.
 Purpose-built in a Scandinavian style in 2001, it operates the same sleeping arrangements as Browhead.

 Houses

-The school is divided into four houses.
-They are Cavendish (red), Flemyng (blue), Lonsdale (green) and Strickland (yellow).
+The school is divided into four houses; Cavendish (Red), Flemyng (Blue), Lonsdale (Green) and Strickland (Yellow).
+Houses are an essential part of Windermere School, giving students the opportunity to take part in events and competitions.
+Upon joining the school, students are assigned a house at random, with any siblings being asigned the same house.

 Uniform

-Girls wear a navy kilt and jumper worn over a white and navy striped blouse.
+Girls wear a black skirt and black-jumper worn over a white and navy striped blouse from primary to senior school.
 In addition, girls still wear the striped 'deckchair' blazer — one of the few reminders of the school's seaside past.
-Boys wear a plain navy blazer and grey trousers, with a white shirt and navy school tie.
-Sixth formers wear dark suits of their own choosing.
+Senior boys wear black trousers and a jumper worn over a white shirt with a navy tie.
+Primary boys wear the striped 'deckchair' blazer and black trouser/shorts alongside the navy tie.

+Sixth form students wear formal attire of their own choosing, including a black blazer.